 Eventually, I bade her goodnight, and we parted ways.

 It was only a few days later when I saw her again.
-I had just resolved an extortion case for my latest customer, an up and coming senator from an old and rich family.
-He was overjoyed to be out from under that shadow, and planned to throw a celebration for all his important supporters.
+I had just resolved an extortion case for my latest customer, an up-and-coming senator from an old and rich family.
+He was overjoyed to be out from under that shadow.
+He paid my fees, inviting me to a celebration for all his important supporters as a bonus.

-I heard him plan a party with his assistant as I was getting ready to leave, and on a whim I said, “If you want something unique… I know this fire twirler.
-Well, I’ve only seen her once, really.
-But she was phenomenal.
+I heard him plan the party with his assistant as I was getting ready to leave.
+On a whim, I said, “If you want something unique…, I know this fire twirler.
+Well, I’ve only seen her once, really, but she was phenomenal.
 She is bound to impress your guests.
 I can see if I locate her, if you wish.”

 He nodded at me.
 “If she was good enough to impress your cynical self, she’s bound to be good.”

 And so I found myself out on the Campus Civicus at night again.
-I made my way to where I have last seen her perform, in the open areas of the cavalry training grounds next to the Porta Purgamenta.
+I couldn’t afford a bodyguard.
+I was tense, wary of drunks and robbers, as I made my way to where I have last seen her perform in the open areas of the cavalry training grounds next to the Porta Purgamenta.
 I must sound like some star-struck sap, but something drew me to her.
-I knew that I was just looking for the excuse to see her perform again.
+At least I admitted to myself that I was just looking for the excuse to see her perform again.

-She wasn’t the cynical girl with whom I’ve spoken.
+She wasn’t the cynical girl with whom I’d spoken.
 She was the wild, quicksilver being of pure joy, utterly absorbed in her performance.
-The smile on her face was not directed at us, the flame that reflected in her bright eyes surely blinding her to the spectators anyway.
+The smile on her face wasn’t directed at us, the flame that reflected in her bright eyes surely blinding her to the spectators anyway.
 She was consumed with the exhilaration of movement, of bending the fire to her will in intricate arcs.

 My senses weren’t as befuddled with wine as last time, but if anything that only increased my enjoyment.
 Her dance was evoking many images, the patterns of fire conjuring scenes of wild gods and monsters.
 As she neared the end of her performance, I saw the patterns of flames leave afterimages behind her, which looked almost like a bird spreading wings.
-She finally let loose her small balled fires, and they rose up and expanded till they burned out and collapsed upon themselves.
+She finally let loose her small balled fires, and they rose up, expanded, shone increasingly brightly until they burned out and collapsed upon themselves.